sharoncornelius/idpf-specification/idpf_specification.md

 * BAR2 (32 bits) or BAR2-3 (64 bits) that includes the MSI-X vectors.
 The location of the vectors and the PBA bits shall be pointed by the standard MSI-X capability registers.
 The IMS vectors may be mapped in the BAR also.

-## PCIe capabilities
+## PCIe Capabilities

 The following capabilities shall be part of an IDPF function configuration space:

 * Power Management
-* MSI-X. MSI support is optional.
+* MSI-X. MSI support is optional
 * PCI Express

 The following capabilities shall be part of an IDPF function that exposes SR-IOV functions: